Conference postponed – new dates are Mon 7 to Wed 9 December

+The closing date for nominations for the Book Prize is the end of this month.
 See the nomination guidelines on the Prizes page.
-Please note: Three (3) hard copies of the nominated book need to reach Canberra, Brisbane and Singapore by the due date.
+Please note: Three (3) hard copies of the nominated book need to reach Canberra, Brisbane and USA by the due date.

-Notifications of acceptance of paper and panel proposals will be sent out on 17th February.
+Notifications of acceptance of paper and panel proposals were all sent out by Friday 28 February.

-Notifications of travel bursary and scholarship recipients will be sent out in late February.
+Notifications of travel bursary and scholarship recipients were all sent out by Monday 2 March.

 Key dates for OCIS 2020